bd-j/prospector/doc/spectra.rst

 accuracy of the spectrophotometric calibration).
 Or you can just take the spectrum as perfectly calibrated.

-Particular treatments can be implemented using different mix-in classes, e.g.
+Particular treatments can be implemented using different mix-in classes for the :py:class:`Spectrum` observational data, e.g. for optimization of a 5th order polynomial calibration vector at each likelihood call, use :py:class:`PolyOptCal` as follows

 .. code-block:: python

         from prospect.observation import Spectrum, PolyOptCal
-        class PolySpectrum(PolyOptCal, Spectrum):
+        class PolySpectrum(PolyOptCal, Spectrum):  # order matters
             pass

         spec = PolySpectrum(wavelength=np.linspace(3000, 5000, N),
                             flux=np.zeros(N),
                             uncertainty=np.ones(N),